cristhoz/grunt-base-project/README.md

 ##For Install
 __SASS:__ required to be installed before use with GruntJS, here are the instructions to install: [http://sass-lang.com/install](https://github.com/sapegin/grunt-webfont#installation).

+__COMPASS:__ for work sass-compass is required install Compass, here are the instructions to install: [http://compass-style.org/install/](http://compass-style.org/install/).

 __FONTFORGE:__ required to be installed before use with grunt-webfont, require in svg2iconFont. here are the instructions to install: [https://github.com/sapegin/grunt-webfont#installation](https://github.com/sapegin/grunt-webfont#installation).

 ##Run register taks